LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/booleans.rst

 .. index:: data type

 One of the core features of any programming language is the ability to conditionally execute a segment of code.
 This means that a program will run a segment of code *only if* a given condition is met.
-Another way to say this is that the segment of code only if the program is in a particular state.
+Another way to say this is that the segment of code runs *only if* the program is in a particular state.

 .. admonition:: Example